Mayank-cyber-cell/Mood-Based-Study-Work-Environment-Generator/README.md

 ### Prerequisites

-* Node.js and npm installed on your machine.
+* Node.js (v18 or higher) and npm installed on your machine.
-* A Spotify Developer account to obtain API credentials.
+* A Supabase account (free tier available at https://supabase.com)

 ### Steps